 The blog is following the student participants in this year’s Institute for Public Health Summer Research Program.
 Each student will be providing their own reflections from a Summer Research Program Seminar Series event.
 Some students will also reflect on their experience in the summer program.

-By Laura Whitehall, medical student, University College Dublin
+By Laura Whitehill, medical student, University College Dublin

 This week’s seminar brought together a panel of experts on various aspects of healthcare.
 The panelists were:

 - Amy McQueen PhD, professor at Washington University School of Medicine, whose research specializes in strategies for improving health behaviors in the community;

 - Will Ross MD, MPH, associate dean for diversity for at Washington University School of Medicine, who has founded numerous non-profits in St Louis working to reduce health disparities;

 - Jorge Riopedre, president of Casa De Salud, a non-profit community healthcare provider for immigrants and refugees in the St. Louis Area.

 The talk was moderated by Erika Hayes MD, professor at Washington University School of Medicine and director of the Pediatric and Adolescent HIV Program and Infection Prevention at St. Louis Children’s Hospital.
 The panel discussed a range of public health issues, from barriers to health care access to insufficient mental health services, all of which are complex topics.